Imperial Lighthouse Service

-The Imperial Lighthouse Service (ILS) was the official general lighthouse authority for the British Empire outside the British Isles.
+The Imperial Lighthouse Service (ILS) was the official general lighthouse authority for the British Empire outside the United Kingdom.

 The Imperial Lighthouse Service operated out of Trinity House and came under the control of the Board of Trade and was responsible for the provision and maintenance of navigational aids such as lighthouses, lightvessels, and buoys in all colonies of the British Empire.

-With the end of the British Empire, most of these lighthouses were taken over by the newly-independent countries and the Imperial Lighthouse Service stopped its operations by the late 1970s.
+With the end of the British Empire, most of these lighthouses were taken over by the newly independent countries and the Imperial Lighthouse Service stopped its operations by the late 1970s.

 Anguilla

 Anguilla had the distinction of hosting the last ILS lighthouse in the West Atlantic Ocean at Sombrero, Anguilla.
 The inspector, however, was based in St. Kitts.

 Australia

 The Board of Trade was responsible for navigation aids in Australia until the passing of the Commonwealth Navigation Act 1912, some 12 years after federation.